raebex/meep/README.md

 };
 ```

-###The meep playlist is now incorporated into your project!

-The following code snippets are optional, but will help you out with styling and such.

 6) Right now, the default search keyword for the listed tracks is 'pizza.'
 To change or delete this, go to line 23 in meep.js and delete or modify the result variable:
 ```
 //default